lavanyayangala/Hashnode_Backup/ckuljlw550f0pebs1c0sohid9.md

 - **Related to object, class and some subsequent words we will see in further series.**

-- Object oriented programming is developed to make it easier to
+- Object oriented programming is developed to make it easier to  develop, debug, reuse

-  develop,debug,reuse and maintain software.
+and maintain software.

 - Used to develop code in chunks (small version)to make it easier.

-### 4. Static:
+ As we explored Programming and its types now lets discuss related to Memory Allocation

+   in brief.

+There are two types of Memory Allocation namely

+1. Static Allocation.

+2. Dynamic Allocation.

+### 1. Static Allocation:

 - Performs checking at compile time.